 Describe your company and its history.

-What products do you generate and what environmental benefits does your program provide?
+What products do you generate and what environmental and social benefits does your program provide?
 Also indicate if the products are exported and if so, to where.

 Provide a listing of all textile products that your firm will accept for recycling.